wagiminator/CH32V003-FM-Receiver/README.md

 python3 -m pip install pyusb
 ```

 Switch off the FM Receiver or remove the battery.
-Connect the FM Transmitter via the 3-pin PROG header to the WCH-LinkE programming device.
-Open a terminal and navigate to the folder with the makefile.
+Connect the FM Receiver via the 3-pin PROG header to the WCH-LinkE programming device.
+Open a terminal and navigate to the folder with the *makefile*.
 Run the following command to compile and upload:
 ```
 make flash
 ```

 If you want to just upload the pre-compiled binary, run the following command instead:
 ```
-python3 ./tools/rvprog.py -f fm_radio.bin
+python3 tools/rvprog.py -f bin/fm_radio.bin
 ```

+### Other Operating Systems
+Follow the instructions on [CNLohr's ch32v003fun page](https://github.com/cnlohr/ch32v003fun/wiki/Installation) to set up the toolchain on your respective operating system (for Windows, use WSL).
+Also, install [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [pyusb](https://github.com/pyusb/pyusb).
+Compile and upload with "make flash".
+Note that I only have Debian-based Linux and have not tested it on other operating systems.

+## Compiling and Uploading Firmware using PlatformIO
+- Install [PlatformIO](https://platformio.org) and [platform-ch32v](https://github.com/Community-PIO-CH32V/platform-ch32v).
+Follow [these instructions](https://pio-ch32v.readthedocs.io/en/latest/installation.html) to do so.
+Linux/Mac users may also need to install [pyenv](https://realpython.com/intro-to-pyenv).
+- Click on "Open Project" and select the firmware folder with the *platformio.ini* file.
+- Switch off the FM Receiver or remove the battery.
+Connect the FM Receiver via the 3-pin PROG header to the WCH-LinkE programming device.
+Then click "Upload".

-## Uploading Firmware Binary (Windows/Mac)
+## Uploading pre-compiled Firmware Binary
 WCH offers the free but closed-source software [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html) to upload the precompiled hex-file with Windows.
-Select the "WCH-LinkRV" mode in the software, open the fm_radio.hex file and upload it to the microcontroller.
+Select the "WCH-LinkRV" mode in the software, open the *fm_radio.hex* file in the *bin* folder and upload it to the microcontroller.

 Alternatively, there is a platform-independent open-source tool called minichlink developed by Charles Lohr (CNLohr), which can be found [here](https://github.com/cnlohr/ch32v003fun/tree/master/minichlink).
 It can be used with Windows, Linux and Mac.

-If you have installed [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [pyusb](https://github.com/pyusb/pyusb) on your system, you can also use the included Python tool rvprog.py:
+If you have installed [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [pyusb](https://github.com/pyusb/pyusb) on your system, you can also use the included Python tool *rvprog.py*:
 ```
-python3 ./tools/rvprog.py -f fm_radio.bin
+python3 tools/rvprog.py -f bin/fm_radio.bin
 ```

 # Operating Instructions